“Best math teacher I’ve ever had! Hope I can have her or someone like her for other math courses.”

 “Katherine is the bomb!!”

-- Designs and teaches enrichment courses in science and math in and around Seattle, including at the The Robinson Center of The University of Washington.
+- Designed and taught enrichment courses in science and math in and around Seattle, including at the The Robinson Center of The University of Washington.

 - Regular contributor to the New York Times puzzle blog Numberplay.

 - Works with schools on professional development for teachers in mathematics.

 - Masters in Mathematics from the University of Washington